 People facing stalking charges can try to challenge them with a legal defense.
 A few common defenses include showing that:

-- the defendant’s acts were protected by the Constitution,
+- the Constitution protected the defendant’s acts,

 - the victim’s fear was not reasonable, and/or